tanweijie123/tp/docs/DeveloperGuide.md

    1. Prerequisites: Multiple Schedules in the list can be viewed on the main panel of the GUI.

    1. Test case: `schedit c/1 s/1 us/2`<br>
-      Expected: Edit Schedule with client index 1 and session index 1 is edited to session index 2.
+      Expected: Edit Schedule with Client index 1 and Session index 1 is edited to Session index 2.
-      Details of the edited schedule is shown in the status message.
+      Details of the edited Schedule is shown in the status message.

    1. Test case: `schedit c/2 s/1 us/2`<br>
-      Expected: Edit Schedule with client index 2 and session index 1 is edited to session index 2.
+      Expected: Edit Schedule with Client index 2 and Session index 1 is edited to Session index 2.
-      Details of the edited schedule is shown in the status message.
+      Details of the edited Schedule is shown in the status message.

    1. Test case: `schedit c/1 s/1 pd/paid`<br>
-     Expected: Edit Schedule with client index 1 and session index 1 payment update to be paid.
+     Expected: Edit Schedule with Client index 1 and Session index 1 payment update to be paid.
-     In the right panel, the client's name in the related session will be indicated as green.
+     In the right panel, the Client's name in the related Session will be indicated as green.
-     Details of the edited schedule is shown in the status message.
+     Details of the edited Schedule is shown in the status message.

    1. Test case: `schedit c/1 s/1 pd/unpaid`<br>
-    Expected: Edit Schedule with client index 1 and session index 1 payment update to be unpaid.
+    Expected: Edit Schedule with Client index 1 and Session index 1 payment update to be unpaid.
-    In the right panel, the client's name in the related session will be indicated as red.
+    In the right panel, the Client's name in the related Session will be indicated as red.
-    Details of the edited schedule is shown in the status message.
+    Details of the edited Schedule is shown in the status message.

    1. Test case: `schedit c/1 s/1 r/text`<br>
-       Expected: Edit Schedule with client index 1 and session index 1 remark to "text".
+       Expected: Edit Schedule with Client index 1 and Session index 1 remark to "text".
-       In the right panel, the client's name in the related session will be indicated as red.
+       In the right panel, the Client's name in the related Session will be indicated as red.
-       Details of the edited schedule is shown in the status message.
+       Details of the edited Schedule is shown in the status message.

-   1. Other incorrect edit commands to try: `schedit c/1`, `schedit c/1 s/2`, `schedit c/x s/y us/y`, `...` (where x is larger than the client list size or y is larger than the session list size)<br>
+   1. Other incorrect Edit Schedule commands to try: `schedit c/1`, `schedit c/1 s/2`, `schedit c/x s/y us/y`, `...` (where x is larger than the Client List size or y is larger than the Session List size)<br>
       Expected: Similar to previous.

 ### Deleting a Schedule